 I had the privilege of setting up two installations during this year’s Whartscape.
 “Tapeway” was a colorful tape installation along the sidewalk leading into the MICA parking lot.
-With this piece I hoped to cultivate a sense of visual excitement begining half-way down the block and culminating at the entrance to Whartscape.
+With this piece I hoped to cultivate a sense of visual excitement beginning half-way down the block and culminating at the entrance to Whartscape.
 Various colors of tape began far apart, moved towards the entrance, started intersecting and became increasingly intense as audience members approached the entrance threshold.
-The installation was well recieved and I plan on doing similar public tape installation in the near future.
+The installation was well received and I plan on doing similar public tape installation in the near future.

 “Tri-Flags” were two pair of bamboo tripods I lashed together that each displayed three colorful flags.
 Both stages in the Whartscape outdoor lot were framed by these vibrant flag stands.
 More than just stage decoration, I see these structures as becoming part of my growing collection of temporary public event structures.
-I plan on re-using the tripods with an array of interchangeable flags along side other banners and kiosks in future parades and festivals.
+I plan on re-using the tripods with an array of interchangeable flags alongside other banners and kiosks in future parades and festivals.
 This collection of nomadic party infrastructure will help to create a sense place within temporal situations of play and celebration.